 During the academic year, mediation services are provided in part by IU Law students who have completed the domestic relations mediation training course and are registered mediators in Indiana.
 Students work under the training and supervision of Professor Amy Applegate (Director of the Children and Family Mediation Clinic at the IU School of Law) and Colleen McPhearson (Family Court Coordinator).
 Professor Applegate and Ms. McPhearson conduct mediations for the Family Court Mediation Clinic throughout the year.
 Senior judges and private mediators may provide services under the ADR plan as well.

-In 2008, 154 families received mediation services through this program.
-By the end of 2008, more than 700 families had been referred for mediation services.
+By the end of 2007, a total of five hundred and fifty-five families had been referred for mediation services.